Dejvoid/smart-fridge/code/README.md

 ## Controls
 - Board is currently responsive to 3 console commands:
     - `send` - sends example temperature and humidity data to the server
-    - `start scan` - starts QR code scanning.
+    - `start scan` - starts code scanning.
 Shows camera view on the display.
-After succhessful scan of the code, the scan automatically stops and sends scanned data to the server
+After successful scan of the code, the scan automatically stops and sends scanned data to the server
     - `stop scan` - manually stops scanning.
-No QR code is read
+No code is read

 - Board is permanently connected to given server.
 If connection fails it tries to reconnect every second.
 If any data is received they are interpreted as notifications on the display.